-• Comm.
+- Comm.
 Beauvais recessed the meeting to convene an executive session.
-The anticipated length of the executive session is 20 minutes.
-Following the executive session, the Commission may take action in public session.
+The anticipated length of the executive session is 45 minutes.
+Following the executive session, the Port Commission is not expected to act.

-• Discussion:
+- Discussion:

-- One (1) item concerning real estate sale, purchase, or lease.
+- One (1) item concerning the real estate sale, purchase, or lease.
 Discussing such matters in executive session is appropriate pursuant to RCW 42.30.110(1)(b).

+- One (1) item concerning legal or financial risk.
+Discussing such matters in executive session is appropriate pursuant to RCW 42.30.110(1)(i)

-- Recess: 3 minutes
+- Recess: 5 minutes

-- Start Time: 11:15 am
+- Start Time: 10:30 am

+- Extended: 5 minutes

-- End Time: 11:35 am
+- End Time: 11:20 am

-Public Session of Commission Meeting Reconvened: 11:35 am
+Public Session of Commission Meeting Reconvened: 11:20 am Commissioner Beauvais noted that no action will be taken resulting from the executive session.